shraddhasoudagar27-ui/data-to-insights-rag-agent/README.md

 ### Example Questions You Can Ask

 Using the sample dataset, users can ask questions such as:

 What is the total units sold?

 What is the average sales amount?

 What is the highest sales amount?

 How many employees are there?

-The application computes the numeric answer deterministically and then explains the result using relevant data rows.
+The app computes the numeric answer deterministically and then uses Gemini to explain the result using retrieved data rows.

-### How It Works (High Level)
+### Working

 Data is uploaded and lightly cleaned
 Column schema is inferred automatically